abhinavchoubey2000/email-mcp-server/README.md

     | harry    | pqr@gmail.com   |

 ## Usage
-### Open your copilot in VS or respective agent in cursor AI and from chatbox(specially for VS Code) select your resource from MCP Server resources and type /mcp, and you will find your prompts there, select any one of them, it will automatically be added in your input box.
+### Open your copilot in VS or respective agent in cursor AI and from chatbox(specially for VS Code) select your **resource** from MCP Server resources and type **/mcp**, and you will find your **prompts** there, select any one of them, it will automatically be added in your input box.

 ### Some prompt examples:
 - _List all the available recipients names with their email ids in alphabetical order._